jamino30/BridgIt-Game/README.md

-## What is Bridg-It?
+## What is Bridges?
-Bridg-It is a simple, two-player connection board game.
+Bridges is based on the renowned Bridg-It game, a simple, two-player connection board game.
 The board consists of two rectangular arrays of dots, one array for each player.
 The players move by alternately connecting two dots within their array to form a line or bridge.
 The objective for player one is to build a bridge from left to right and the objective for player two is to build a bridge from top to